algorand/conduit/docs/tutorials/IndexerWriter.md

 # download update.sh
 wget https://raw.githubusercontent.com/algorand/go-algorand/rel/stable/cmd/updater/update.sh

-# Select mainnet genesis file.
+# Define which network to run on.
+This selects the correct genesis file.
 # Options: mainnet, testnet, betanet, devnet
 NETWORK=mainnet

-# download binaries and initialize data directory.
+# download algod binaries and initialize data directory.
 update.sh -n -i -c stable -p bin -d algod_data -g $NETWORK

 # configure node to work with conduit
 ./bin/algocfg profile set conduit -d algod_data
 ```

-At this stage you have all of the algod tools in `bin` and a `algod_data`
+At this stage you have all of the algod tools in `bin` and an `algod_data`
 directory configured for Conduit with the desired network.

 Start the node: